 The short answer – you don’t… or at least not by central location.
 The solution is to determine how to convert the testing to home use tests (HUTs).
-A Home Use Test is when you provide product to respondents to take home to evaluate.
+A Home Use Test is when you provide product to participants to take home to evaluate.
 Data is captured online or over the phone and evaluated off-site.
-Product is generally either shipped to the respondents via mail or is picked-up at a central location.
-In many studies, a product placement takes place to allow the administrators the ability to brief respondents on the instructions of the study.
+Product is generally either shipped to the participants via mail or is picked-up at a central location.
+In many studies, a product placement takes place to allow the administrators the ability to brief participants on the instructions of the study.

 What are ways research firms can continue their CLTs?